 Many skeptics are beginning to wonder if the “year of blockchain” will ever really arrive.
 Blockchain isn’t a cure-all, but there are clearly many problems for which this technology is the ideal solution.
 We continue to see banks, brokerages, insurers, regulators, and others actively testing ways to harness the benefits of blockchain.
 The journey has only just begun.

 Trade finance: the place to watch?
-Today, trade finance is high volume, costly, and time-consuming.
+Today, trade finance is high volume, costly and time-consuming.
 Financial institutions and shipping fleets have been experimenting with blockchain to create smart contracts between parties.
-We think this could be one of the most interesting areas to watch in 2018.
+We think this could be one of the most interesting areas to watch.

 Security on the horizon.
 Expect more attention on security.
 So far, regulators haven’t expressed exactly what they want to see when it comes to controls.
 As intermediaries press ahead with blockchain projects, expect more focus on issues like security and monitoring.

 What will the world look like when blockchain grows up?
-In 2018, we think the conversation will shift away from the specifics of blockchain code toward bigger issues.
+We think the conversation will shift away from the specifics of blockchain code toward bigger issues.
 What will a distributed ledger world look like?
 How will parties work together in a multi-blockchain environment?
 What data can be shared—and should it be?
 What business processes will we be able to completely rethink?